Beyond the Crown: Redefining the Standard of Women's Empowerment through Beauty Pageants in Asia and the West

 The promotion of narrow and the reinforcement of these beauty standards have been the pinning point of argument that is commonly stressed by Western perspectives as the standards set by these beauty pageants can be seen as discriminative and lacking inclusivity as women have to undergo the standardised judgment of physical-level qualities that are considered unattainable as well as unrealistic.

-The backlash faced by the Miss America pageant prior to its revamp in 2018 for its emphasis on physical appearance has been an example of this.
+A prime example is the backlash faced by the Miss America pageant prior to its revamp in 2018 for its emphasis on physical appearance.
 The intensiveness of these competitions has taken a toll on the mental health of the candidates, as the pressure of maintaining these beauty standards is elusive.
-The West has also pointed out that these beauty pageants are way different than they used to be before as they are viewed as highly commercialised and argued to have exploited the contestants for profits (Philip, 2024).
-In reality, the Western view towards beauty pageants has spanned from women's empowerment and its favorable social impacts to the traditional narrowed focus on the constant pressure towards the unrealistic standard set by the expectations of society on what beauty is supposed to be.
+The West has also pointed out that these beauty pageants are way different than they used to be before as they are viewed as highly commercialised and argued to have exploited the contestants for profit (Philip, 2024).
+In reality, the Western view towards beauty pageants has spanned from women's empowerment and its favourable social impacts to the traditional narrow focus on the constant pressure towards the unrealistic standard set by the expectations of society on what beauty is supposed to be.
 It is an ongoing norm to set a socially constructed ideal of beauty that only a few women can represent (Kumara & Jayawardhana, 2018).

 "In reality, the Western view towards beauty pageants has spanned from women's empowerment and its favorable social impacts to the traditional narrowed focus on the constant pressure towards the unrealistic standard set by the expectations of society."